 Jemma Davis – Operations Coordinator

-Jemma is our new Operations Coordinator and will be one of the first points of contact for all of our community who contact us – often seeking help, support and guidance.
+Jemma is our Operations Coordinator and will be one of the first points of contact for all of our community who contact us through our inbox – often seeking help, support and guidance.
 She is a mother to three children, with her teenage son having ADHD and has a passion for helping others and providing parents with the best information to help with their ADHD journeys – having gone through it all herself..

-Valerie Ivens – Family Support
+Claire Burnell – Family Support

 Our organisation could not run without the help of our volunteers!
 We hugely benefit from the immense skills and contributions that they make to us, which are varied and diverse.
 Some have a family connection to ADHD, whilst others have learnt more about the condition through their voluntary work for us.